Blog

 • Access to veterinary services, including vaccination and deworming.

-Finally, an important part of addressing Manitoba’s dog overpopulation crisis will include enforcing the Animal Care Act licensing regime for dog breeders in the province—a regime that has not been enforced in over a decade.
-Allowing dog breeders to operate without licences and standards contributes to the dog overpopulation problem, while unnecessarily stretching the limited resources of shelters and rescues throughout Manitoba.
+Finally, an important part of addressing Manitoba’s dog overpopulation crisis will include licensing dog breeders in the province and enacting strong standards to protect dogs at these facilities.
+For over a decade, the province has allowed dog breeders to operate without licences and standards, contributing to the dog overpopulation problem, while unnecessarily stretching the limited resources of shelters and rescues throughout Manitoba.

 Take Action